 Early modern Europe: society and culture c.1500-1780

-The early modern period from 1500 to 1780 is one of the most engaging periods for historical study.
-Beginning with the upheavals of the Reformation, and ending with the Enlightenment, this was a time of fundamental intellectual, social, religious and cultural change.
-At the same time, early modern Europe was rooted in and retained many of the customs of medieval times.
-You will explore this balance of change and continuity through documents written, and (for the first time) printed including diaries, pamphlets, legal documents, bureaucratic records and ballad songs, as well as the images and objects that early modern people produced and used in their everyday life.
+The early modern period from 1500 to 1780 is a fascinating historical period to study.
+Beginning with the upheavals of the Reformation and ending with the Enlightenment, this was a time of fundamental social, religious and cultural change.
+Yet, alongside the era’s many social developments, you will discover the persistence of some medieval customs and ideas.
+This module explores this balance of change and continuity through a variety of sources, from manuscript and printed documents such as diaries, pamphlets, legal records and ballads, to the images and objects that early modern people produced and used in their everyday life.

 What you will study

-In 1500, the old order of the feudal system was still firmly in place over large parts of the continent and the Catholic Church held huge power and authority over many aspects of life.
+In 1500, the old order of the feudal system was still firmly in place over large parts of Europe and the Catholic Church held huge power and authority over many aspects of life.
 Yet new ideas about learning associated with the Renaissance were spreading across Europe.
-By 1780, Enlightenment ideas of a greater political accountability were taking hold.
-Towns and cities played an important role in culture, politics and industry, and society became increasingly mobile – all before the transformations brought about by the French Revolution and the Industrial Revolution at the end of the eighteenth century.
+By 1780, Enlightenment ideas of a greater political accountability were taking hold and some hierarchies questioned.
+Towns and cities were playing a growing role in culture, politics and economy, and society had become more mobile and diverse – all before the transformations brought about by the French Revolution and the Industrial Revolution at the end of the eighteenth century.

 Society and social order

-This broad theme covers topics such as the cause and response to poverty, the identity and role of elites, prescribed gender roles and how men and women behaved in practice, and you will discover the contributions of Black people within early modern societies.
-You will also study the ways in which identity was provided by institutions such as churches or guilds in providing identity and maintaining order, and the challenges to social order made through popular protests, as well as a range of historians’ interpretations of these events and changes.
+This broad theme covers topics such as social hierarchies, the causes and response to poverty, the identity and role of elites.
+You will examine prescribed gender roles and investigate how men and women behaved in practice, and you will discover the contributions of Black people within early modern societies.
+You will also study the ways in which identity was provided by institutions such as churches or guilds and the challenges to social order made through popular protests, as well as a range of historians’ interpretations of these events and changes.

 Religion: Reformation and Counter-reformation

-Religion dominated early modern lives, but the Reformation triggered major changes, including the rise of new Protestant churches and the reaction of the once dominant Catholic Church.
+Religion dominated early modern lives, but the Reformation triggered major changes, including the rise of new Protestant churches and the response by the Catholic Church.
 The impact of the Reformation is explored in the broadest sense.
-You'll cover the changing patterns of faith and worship, as well as the changing role of Protestant and Catholic churches in welfare and the political conflicts around the adoption of Protestantism.
-You'll also explore current historical debates around the shift to Protestantism, and whether the shift to the new faith was as rapid or complete as previously thought.
+You will study the changing patterns of individual faith and worship, the new role of Protestant and Catholic churches in the provision of welfare and the political conflicts around the adoption of Protestantism.
+You will read how historians explain the shift to Protestantism, and whether this was as rapid and successful as previously thought.
 The cross-cultural connections of those from religious minorities such as Jews and Muslims will also be discussed.

 Bodies, health and disease

-Disease and death had a huge impact on early modern people as it shaped families by taking away parents and children, and robbed individuals of their ability to earn a living.
-This theme explores how the body and disease was understood in early modern Europe, the impact of lifecycle on health, the effects of disease on peoples’ lives, and efforts to control disease
+Diseases and death had a huge impact on early modern families by taking away parents and children, and robbing individuals of their ability to earn a living.
+This theme explores how early modern people understood their body, health and disease and how they experienced the lifecycle.
+You will also learn who provided care and how, and which strategies were adopted to control disease, especially the dreaded plague.

 Work and trade

-This theme explores the world of work at many levels: from patterns of work found among individuals – who worked at what occupations, and where and when work was carried out – to the organisation of occupations conducted by groups such as mining, to world trade and changing patterns of consumption and the organisation of banking and finance that underpinned a growing global trade.
+This theme examines the world of work at many levels: patterns of work found among individuals – who worked at what occupations, and where and when work was carried out; how work was organised in guilds or when conducted by groups such as in the mining industry; changing patterns of consumption and the organisation of banking and finance that underpinned a growing global trade.
 You will also read about the diverse occupations and status of Black people in this world.

 Knowledge and ideas

-The early modern period is bookended by intellectual movements – the Renaissance and Enlightenment – that spread across Europe.
-The module explores the spread of ideas through an exploration of developments in education and literacy expanded, and through two case studies.
+The early modern period is bookended by intellectual movements – the Renaissance and the Enlightenment – that spread across Europe.
+The module explores how ideas circulated as access to education and literacy expanded, and through two case studies.
 You'll examine changes in how nature was explained following the Scientific Revolution, and the impact of the Enlightenment on social and political life, including ideas about racial difference.

 You will learn